Readiness Action Plan

 The last two NFIUs in Hungary and Slovakia were inaugurated, respectively, on 18 November 2016 and 24 January 2017.

-At the 2021 Brussels Summit, Allied Leaders welcomed the significant progress made on implementing their previous decisions to strengthen NATO’s deterrence and defence posture, and reaffirmed their commitment to the full and speedy implementation of the RAP.
+At the 2021 Brussels Summit, Allied Leaders welcomed the significant progress made on implementing their previous decisions to strengthen NATO’s deterrence and defence posture, and reaffirmed their commitment to the full and speedy implementation of these decisions.